freewind-demos/java-binary-to-string-directly-demo/README.md

-Java Hello World Demo
+Java Binary to String to Directly Demo
 =====================

-Use maven for Java.

 Run `Hello.java` in your IDE.